-In parallel with discussions regarding design, the Ladue Schools Board of Education and administration are also discussing and analyzing how these projects could be funded.
-The primary drivers of these discussions are determining which components of each project will bring the most long-term benefit to students, while also identifying ways to achieve these goals with minimal tax burden on our community.
+In parallel with discussions regarding design, the Ladue Schools Board of Education and administration also analyzed how these projects would be funded.
+The primary driver of these discussions was determining which components of each project would bring the most long-term benefit to students, while also identifying ways to achieve these goals with minimal tax burden on our community.

-- Taxpayers approve raising $126.2 million from the sale of bonds for all of these projects to be completed.
-In this scenario, the estimated increase in the debt service levy is $0.10, which equates to an increase of $95/yr. ($7.92/mo) on a $500,000 house.
+Voters approved raising $126 million from the sale of bonds on April 6, 2021.
+The estimated increase in the debt service levy is $0.08, which equates to an increase of $76/yr. ($6.33/mo) on a $500,000 house.
 (To see what this would mean for your home, use the tax calculator in the next section.)

 Important Note: Voters approve the sale of bonds which increases the district’s debt, even if it doesn’t raise the debt service levy.
 See the Understanding the Debt Service Levy section below.